pywbem/pywbem/docs/intro.rst

 -----------------

 The external APIs of pywbem are defined by the symbols in the ``pywbem`` namespace.
-With a few exceptions, that is the only Python namespace that needs to be imported by users.
+That is the only Python namespace that needs to be imported by users.

 With pywbem versions prior to v0.8, it was common for users to import the sub-modules of pywbem (e.g. ``pywbem.cim_obj``).
 The sub-modules that existed